TanStack/table/README.md

 By default the table tries to filter by checking if the row's value starts with the filter text.
 The default method for filtering the table can be set with the table's `defaultFilterMethod` option.

 If you want to override a particular column's filtering method, you can set the `filterMethod` option on a column.

+To completely override the filter that is shown, you can set the `filterRender` column option.
+Using this option you can specify the JSX that is shown.
+The option is passed an `onFilterChange` method which must be called with the the value that you wan't to pass to the `filterMethod` option whenever the filter has changed.

 See <a href="http://react-table.js.org/?selectedKind=2.%20Demos&selectedStory=Custom%20Filtering&full=0&down=1&left=1&panelRight=0&downPanel=kadirahq%2Fstorybook-addon-actions%2Factions-panel" target="\_parent">Custom Filtering</a> demo for examples.